magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_opening-the-dhamma-eye.md

 simply saw that whatever thing is born, that thing must change and grow old as a natural condition and eventually it must die.
-Aññā Kondañña had never thought of this before, or if he had it wasn’t thoroughly clear, so he hadn’t yet let go, he still clung to the .
+Aññā Kondañña had never thought of this before, or if he had it wasn’t thoroughly clear, so he hadn’t yet let go, he still clung to the *khandhā*.
 As he sat mindfully listening to the Buddha’s discourse, Buddha-nature arose in him.
 He received a sort of Dhamma ‘transmission’ which was the knowledge that all conditioned things are impermanent.
 Anything which is born must have ageing and death as a natural result.

 This feeling was different from anything he’d ever known before.
 He truly realized his mind, and so ‘Buddha’ arose within him.
 At that time